joon-kc/IMP-PCMLAI-M25-PORTFOLIO-JOON-071/model_card.md

  9. NumberOfTime60-89DaysPastDueNotWorse (INT): Number of times borrower has been 60-89 days past due but no worse in the last 2 years.
  10. NumberOfDependents (INT): Number of dependents in family excluding themselves (spouse, children etc.)

-**Output:** Describe the output(s) of your model
+**Output:**

-The output of the model consists of a binary classification of either 1 or 0, where "1" represents the fact the individual a person experienced 90 days past due delinquency or worse.
+The output of the model consists of a binary classification of either 1 or 0, where "1" represents the positive class, that the individual experienced 90 days past due delinquency or worse.
 This classification is based on the predicted probabilities that each class belongs to.
+We can influence the output by adjusting the threshold value (0 to 1), and any probability of belonging in class 1 that exceeds the threshold will be classified as 1.

-**Model Architecture:** Describe the model architecture you’ve used]
+**Model Architecture:**

 The model uses a Random Forest Classifier.
-Random forest (RF) models make output predictions by combining outcomes from a sequence of regression decision trees.
+Random forest (RF) models make output predictions by combining outcomes from a forest of decision trees (estimators).
 Below shows a sample architecture of how one of the estimator tree in a random forest looks like.
-This is merely for illustration purposes.
+Our decision tree as a maximum depth of 3 with no further splits after that.
+Diagram below shows the architecture of one of the many decision tree from our random forest

 ![Screenshot](rf_individualtree.png)